 We absolutely must fix the federal budget, in a way that will not harm the economy.
 Here is how to do it:

 1) Implement a tiny Universal Exchange Tax of between 0.05% (50 cents per $1000) and 0.1% (1 dollar per $1000) on all automated financial transactions of any kind.
-With a tax base estimated to be in excess of $4 quadrillion, this tax should raise between $2 trillion (half the federal budget) and $4 trillion (the entire federal budget).
+With a tax base estimated to be in excess of $5 quadrillion, this tax should raise between $2.5 trillion (more than half the federal budget) and $5 trillion (more than the entire federal budget).
 The vast majority of revenues will be from this tax alone.

 Not only would it eliminate the deficit, it would create a surplus large enough to eliminate or dramatically cut all other forms of taxation at both the federal and state levels.